jcooper036/garrycoin/README.md

 The `main` branch is regularly built and tested, but is not guaranteed to be completely stable.
 [Tags](https://github.com/garrycoin-project/garrycoin/tags) are created regularly to indicate new official, stable release versions of Garrycoin Core.

+The CI pipeline is maintained on DockerHub.
+To check build stats, visit the [DockerHub repository](https://hub.docker.com/repository/docker/jcooper036/garrycoin).

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).